sav-che/TL-2/Authors/Melsheimer, Marcellus {std. Melsheimer}.md

-> [!cite] BHL link: this entry starts at [page 410](https://www.biodiversitylibrary.org/item/104137#page/426/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 410](https://www.biodiversitylibrary.org/page/33355497) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Melsheimer, Marcellus (1827-1920), German botanist and forester; studied at the Eisenach forestry college 1852-1854; from 1856-1896 Oberförster at Linz a.
-Rhein; in retirement ibid, until 1920. (*Melsheimer*).
+Rhein; in retirement ibid, until 1920.
+**Abbreviated name**: *Melsheimer*

 #### Herbarium and types